aws/aws-cdk-rfcs/text/0477-policy-validation.md

 * Interpreting the output of the policy-as-code tool and converting it to a common format that the framework can work with.

-All plugins should implement the same interface, defined in the `core` library (provisionally called `IValidationPlugin` here).
+All plugins should implement the same interface, defined in the `core` library (provisionally called `IPolicyValidationPlugin` here).
 This interface defines a common set of inputs and outputs that each plugin should conform to.

 Zero or more plugins may be added to the CDK application's `App` instance.
 At some point during synthesis (